X-CASH-official/xcash-dpops/README.md

 * Blocks can be verified in the XCASH Daemon with a detailed explanation of the reserve bytes in the block.

 * Using a decentralized database system, to hold all of the voting data and reserve bytes data.
-* The block format is to only store a hash of the contents of the reserve bytes data in the block, and store the actual reserve bytes data in the decentralized datbase, to reduce the extra size of the blockchain, while keeping all of the rounds data.
+* The block format is to only store a hash of the contents of the reserve bytes data in the block, and store the actual reserve bytes data in the decentralized database, to reduce the extra size of the blockchain, while keeping all of the rounds data.

 This program allows one to run a DPOPS node, a shared delegates website, and a delegates website.